archonic/limestone/README.md

 ## Roadmap
 * Email PDF receipts after Stripe charges card (using Stripe webhook).
-* Dunning.
-When payment fails, webhook will call method to email user with a one-click login link to update their card.
 * In-browser image cropping using jcrop or the likes.
 * Business dashboard where you can see important stats.
 MRR (monthly recurring revenue) and churn (loss of paying users) graphed over time.